Updated on December 23, 2021

-Arbitration or litigation?
+Should you go for arbitration or litigation?
 Which of these is better than the other?
+Which is best suited for you and your matter?
 You may find yourself at a standpoint having to choose between arbitrating or litigating your matter.
-Here are three reasons why some people may think arbitration is better than litigation.
-Here is my opinion:
+In our opinion, here are three reasons why arbitration can be better than litigation:

 One of the downsides to litigation in civil court is that the parties have no control over the judge assigned to their matter.
 Rather, the court clerk will randomly assign a judge to each case, regardless of whether that judge has knowledge of the subject matter of that particular action.
 Moreover, while there are many competent and fair judges in the courts, there are also ones who (maybe not intentionally) generally favor plaintiffs over defendants, or vice versa.
 There are also judges who are hesitant to make final decisions, resulting in unnecessarily prolonged cases.